StuartHarris/slides/rust_in_the_enterprise/slides.md

 ## Top down

+- Talk to the CIO.
+Find a buddy to help you
 - Find the open source owner (OSPO)
 - Find a champion (and a project goal)
   - Might not be a technology champion